-It's no secret that Amazon dominates the ecommerce industry.
+It’s no secret that Amazon dominates the ecommerce industry.
 In fact, recent studies show that Amazon accounts for 43% of online sales.
-Whether it's their product variety or their free shipping programs, one thing is certain: they're doing something right.
-A company cannot thrive that strongly without great customer service, and that's the area we will focus on today.
-Here are some ways online retailers can implement Amazon's customer care strategies.
+Whether it’s their product variety or their free shipping programs, one thing is certain: they’re doing something right.
+A company cannot thrive that strongly without great customer service, and that’s the area we will focus today.
+Here are some ways online retailers can implement Amazon’s customer care strategies.

 Consumers trust online product reviews just as much as they trust recommendations from friends.
-Before they spend their money on an item, they want to make sure it is going to meet their expectations.
-Many online retailers will not provide a review or ratings section on their product descriptions because they are worried that negative reviews will detract customers.
+Before they spend their’ money an item, they want to make sure it is going to meet their expectations.
+Many online retailers will not provide a review or ratings section their product descriptions because they are worried that negative reviews will detract customers.
 In all reality, customers will value the transparency of the site itself.
-If they decide not to buy that product, they may continue shopping on the same site for similar items.
+If they decide not to buy that product, they may continue shopping the same site for similar items.

 Another element of Amazon’s customer service success is recommending complementary products for a person to purchase.
 For example, if a person is ordering a phone case, Amazon may suggest a popular screen protector to bundle with it.
 Amazon also recommends products that may better suit the customer’s needs, which is particularly helpful when the original item has negative reviews.
 By providing a personalized shopping experience, online retailers can captivate the modern audience.